MarineOmics/marineomics.github.io/index.md

 | June 18       |  Functional Genomics (RNAseq)     | TBD|

+# Reproducibility in Marine Genomics
+The working group is also currently hosting three undergraduate research interns with funding from the [RCN-ECS](https://rcn-ecs.github.io/).
+These interns are part of a sub-committee conducting a literature survey to characterize trends in data availability, code accessibility, and methods reproducibility in papers that use genomics to study adaptation in marine systems.
+The results of this survey will be shared in a peer-reviewed article, along with guidance to improve the state of reproducibility in the field.
 # Working Group Members

 #### [Katherine Silliman, PhD](https://ksilliman.weebly.com/), Auburn University - kes0132[at]auburn.edu